ChrisDeFreitas/Electron-FolderView/readme.md

 ## Changes

+May --/2020
+- FireFox Tools Extension: sends video urls to FolderView for downloading and other functions
+- grinder: fixed bug that occured when parsing strings like "url=https://a.b?c=1" (the part after the second = was lost)
+- Video Download: added commandline argument to open on startup (videoURL=http...)
+- dlgRename: now indicates whether a rename failure was due to a locked file.
+- dldgMove: tweaked error messages to be more readable

 Apr 23/2020
-- the Jul 2019 update was not uploaded to GIT
+- the Jul 2019 update was not uploaded to Git
 - updated Electron to v8.x
 - updated ytdl-core to 2.01
+- updated Video Download to work with the new ytdl-core

 Jul --/2019